 We recommend our MGO 600+ Manuka to offer daily immune support that empowers your natural, healthy immune response.

 It’s no secret your digestive health is vital to the proficiency at which your entire body performs.

-Manuka contains high levels of natural prebiotics and other nutrients, which can help you maintain a healthy and balanced digestive system by fueling the beneficial bacteria in your gut.
+Manuka contains high levels of prebiotics and other nutrients, which can help you maintain a healthy and balanced digestive system by supporting the beneficial bacteria in your gut.

-We recommend our MGO 850+ Manuka for daily digestive support to promote a healthy microbiota balance in the gut.
+We recommend our MGO 850+ Manuka for daily digestive support to support a healthy microbiota balance in the gut.

 How Should I Eat Manuka Honey?

 While Manuka honey is (in our opinion) the most delicious honey out there, its sweet taste is just the icing on the metaphorical Manuka cake.
-Its rich caramel taste and thick creamy consistency make it easy to pair this product — here are a few ways we enjoy it.
+Its rich caramel taste and thick creamy consistency make it easy to pair this product with plenty of foods and beverages — here are a few ways we enjoy it.